 where $\lambda_{Q, \Omega}$ is as in \eqref{eq1}.

-If the signature of $Q$ is $(2,1)$ or $(2,2)$ then no universal formula like \eqref{eq2} holds.
-In fact, it is proved in \cite{eskin-margulis-mozes:1998} that if $\Omega$ is the unit ball and $q=1$ or $2$, then for every $\varepsilon >0$ and every $a<b$ there exist an irrational quadratic form $Q$ of signature $(2,q)$ and a constant $c>0$ such that for an infinite sequence $r_j\to \infty$
+If the signature of $Q$ is $(2,1)$ or $(2,2)$, then no universal formula like \eqref{eq2} holds.
+In fact, one can show (see Theorem 2.2 in \cite{eskin-margulis-mozes:1998}) that if $\Omega$ is the unit ball and $q=1$ or $q=2$, then for every $\eps >0$ and every $a<b$ there exists an irrational quadratic form $Q$ of signature $(2,q)$ and a constant $c>0$ such that for an infinite sequence $r_j\to \infty$

-While the asymptotics as in \eqref{eq2} does not hold in the case of signatures $(2,1)$ and $(2,2),$ it is shown in \cite{eskin-margulis-mozes:1998} that in this case there is an upper bound of the form $r^j\log r$.
+While the asymptotics as in \eqref{eq2} do not hold in the case of signatures $(2,1)$ and $(2,2)$, one can show (see \cite{eskin-margulis-mozes:1998}) that in these cases there is an upper bound of the form $r^{d-2}\log r$.
 This upper bound is effective and it is uniform over compact sets in the space of quadratic forms.
-It is also shown in \cite{eskin-margulis-mozes:1998} that there is an effective uniform upper bound of the form $cr^{d-2}$ for the case $p\ge 3$, $q\ge 1$.
+In addition, there is an effective uniform upper bound (see \cite{eskin-margulis-mozes:1998}) of the form $cr^{d-2}$ for the case $p\ge 3$, $q\ge 1$.

-The examples in \cite{eskin-margulis-mozes:1998} for the case of signatures $(2,1)$ and $(2,2)$ are obtained by considerations of irrational forms which are very well approximated by split rational forms.
-More precisely, a quadratic form $Q$ is called {\it extremely well approximable by split rational forms} (EWAS) if for any $N>0$ there exists a split integral form $Q^\prime$ and $2\le k\in \mathbb R$ such that
+The examples in \cite{eskin-margulis-mozes:1998} for the cases of signatures $(2,1)$ and $(2,2)$ are obtained by considering irrational forms which are very well approximated by split rational forms.
+More precisely, a quadratic form $Q$ is called \textit{extremely well approximable by split rational forms} (EWAS) if for any $N>0$ there exists a split integral form $Q^\prime$ and a real number $t \geq 2$ such that

 where $||\cdot||$ denotes a norm on the linear space of quadratic forms.
-It is shown in \cite{eskin-margulis-mozes:1998} that if $Q$ is an indefinite quadratic form of signature $(2,2)$ which is not EWAS then for any interval $(a,b)$, as $r\to \infty,$
+It is shown in \cite{eskin-margulis-mozes:2005} that if $Q$ is an indefinite quadratic form of signature $(2,2)$, which is not (EWAS), then for any interval $(a,b)$, as $r\to \infty$,